kristenmarie/shoe-store/README.md

 * Store and brand names have a max of 100 characters
   * Example input: This is a really long store name that is completely unnecessary but it is for testing purposes!! :)
   * Example output: "Store names cannot exceed 100 characters"
-* Stores and shoe brands can't be saved with a blank name
+* Stores and shoe brands can't be created with a blank name
   * Example input: ""
   * Example output: Name field cannot be left blank.
 * Brand and Store names cannot contain offensive language